 In the episode itself, P.R.O.B.E. is summoned to investigate the savage murder of a retired headmaster called Mr. Whittaker.
 Liz Shaw’s investigations lead her to find some disturbing evidence of a satanic rite near the scene of the crime.
 This also leads her to the nearby Winterborne School. 😐

 With the help of police officer D.I.
-Burke and her police liaison friend Patsy Haggard, Liz discovers a web of deceit and corruption that extends back in time and threatens the current occupations of Winterborne School.
+Burke and her police liaison friend Patsy Haggard, Liz discovers a web of deceit and corruption that extends back in time and threatens the current occupants of Winterborne School.
 Can Liz stop ‘the Devil of Winterborne’ with increasing pressure from all sides?

 I feel Caroline John is given a chance to shine as Liz Shaw compared to her appearance in ‘P.R.O.B.E.’s first episode ‘The Zero Imperative’.
-We see how Liz conducts her investigations and how she’s able to solve a crime by taking everything into account and when she suspects not all’s correct.
+We see how Liz conducts her investigations and how she’s able to solve a crime by taking everything into account and when she suspects not all is correct.

 There’s also the absence of Louise Bayliss, Liz’s assistant at P.R.O.B.E. (as played by Linda Lusardi in ‘The Zero Imperative’).
 Lou Bayliss has moved on from working in P.R.O.B.E.
 I don’t know why Linda Lusardi didn’t come back to play Lou in ‘The Devil of Winterborne’, but it’s such a misfortune here. 😦